brendangeck/semantic-release-kaniko/docs/configuration.md

 ### destination

 This flag specifies the registry the final image should be pushed to.
-Use an array for multiple destinations.

 **.releaserc:**